By Marika Sboros

-Which one did you ditch first?
+Which did you ditch first?

 Singing, though I’m not sure why.
 But I carried on singing in the kitchen and the shower.

-But I hear that you’re singing again?
+I hear that you’re singing again?

 Yes.
 I’m back-up singer in Niwot’s Curse.
 It’s a punk rock band.

-Nice name.
+Interesting name for the band.
 Where does it come from?